 In psychology, sociology, and human service areas, Maslow’s Hierarchy of Needs is discussed at great length.
-In Maslow’s Hierarchy of Needs, an individual’s basic life needs – such as food and shelter – have to be met in order for the person to advance to more sophisticated needs.
-As each need of the pyramid is met, the person continues to advance up the pyramid in hopes of reaching the top level of self-actualization or personal growth and fulfillment.
+In the Hierarchy, an individual’s basic life needs—such as food and shelter—have to be met in order for the person to advance to more sophisticated needs.
+As each need of the pyramid is met, the person advances up the pyramid in hopes of reaching the top level of self-actualization, or personal growth and fulfillment.

 Just as individuals look to become more, organizations strive to be more.
 They seek ways to raise more dollars, foster more volunteers, and serve more people.